christau/buergeramt-scan/readme.md

 ## Usage
 You can interact with the bot using the commands `/hilfe` , `/termin` or `/abbruch`
-So if you want to find days with free appointments, go to https://service.berlin.de/dienstleistungen/ choose you Dienstleistung and scroll to the button "Termin berlinweit suchen" and copy it's url to the clipboard (right click on the button).
+So if you want to find days with free appointments, go to https://service.berlin.de/dienstleistungen/ choose your Dienstleistung and scroll to the button "Termin berlinweit suchen" and copy it's url to the clipboard (right click on the button).
 This will look like this
 ```
 https://service.berlin.de/terminvereinbarung/termin/tag.php?...